quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Ideally, implementers SHOULD create a separate, individual "endpoint-level" trace file (or group_id value), not associated with a specific connection (for example a "server.qlog" or group_id = "client"), and log all events that do not belong to a single connection to this grouping trace.
-However, this is not always practical, depending on the implementation.
-Because the semantics of most of these events are well-defined in the protocols and because they are difficult to mis-interpret as belonging to a connection, implementers MAY choose to log events not belonging to a particular connection in any other trace, even those strongly associated with a single connection.

-Note that this can make it difficult to match logs from different vantage points with each other.
-For example, from the client side, it is easy to log connections with version negotiation or retry in the same trace, while on the server they would most likely be logged in separate traces.
-Servers can take extra efforts (and keep additional state) to keep these events combined in a single trace however (for example by also matching connections on their four-tuple instead of just the connection ID).
+There are events that are conceptually associated with a single connection, but that happen before the actual QUIC connection is established when viewed from the server's perspective.
+This includes version negotiation as well as retries.
+Servers MAY take extra efforts to associate these events with a successfully established QUIC connection and combine them in a single trace.
+For version negotiation, matching can be done by identifying a connection attempt by its four-tuple, and retries can be identified by their ODCID.

 # QUIC event definitions